• Skip to primary navigation

 • Sift flour and cocoa powder right into the same bowl.
 Gently fold just until no more dry streaks of flour remain.

-¾ cup all purpose flour, ¼ cup cocoa powder, 1 ½ cup mini candy coated chocolate eggs
+¾ cup all purpose flour, ¼ cup cocoa powder, 1 ½ cup cadbury mini eggs

-1 ½ cup mini candy coated chocolate eggs
+1 ½ cup cadbury mini eggs

 • Once cooled, lift them out by pulling at the parchment paper.
 Slice into 16 squares (four by four).
 Clean the knife with a damp towel between each cut for clean slices.